 Let’s take a closer look at some linchpin steps of building a real estate email marketing strategy that works for your business.

 Create a landing page

-Landing page is a single page on your website that contains property listings, home search and home valuation tools, as well as other targeted information.
+A landing page is a single page on your website that contains property listings, home search and home valuation tools, as well as other targeted information.
 Typically, users come to such landing pages from ads on Facebook, Pinterest, or Google.
-And your goal as a real estate marketer is to provide these users with free, valuable, and targeted content in exchange for their contact information.
+Your goal as a real estate marketer is to provide these users with free, valuable, and targeted content in exchange for their contact information.